-The strict prohibition on showing your code for CW5 to any other student from this year applies to all students in future years as well.
+Students are permitted to discuss with one another the definition of a problem posed in the coursework and the general outline of an approach to a solution, but not the details of or code for a solution.
+Students are strictly prohibited from showing their solutions to any problem (in code or prose) to a student from this year or in future years.
 In accordance with academic practice, students must cite all sources used; thus, if you discuss a problem with another student, you must state in your solution that you did so, and what the discussion entailed.

-Any use of any online question-and-answer forum (other than the CS 3007 Piazza web site) to obtain assistance on this coursework is strictly prohibited, constitutes academic dishonesty, and will be dealt with in the same way as copying of code.
+Any use of any online question-and-answer forum (other than the CS 0019 Piazza web site) to obtain assistance on this coursework is strictly prohibited, constitutes academic dishonesty, and will be dealt with in the same way as copying of code.
 The same goes for use of any online material specifically directed toward solving this coursework.

-You are free to read other reference materials found on the Internet (and any other reference materials), apart from source code that implements a UNIX shell.
+You are free to read other reference materials found on the Internet (and any other reference materials), apart from source code that implements a UNIX or Linux shell.
 You may of course use the code we have given you.
 Again, all other code you submit must be written by you alone.

-Copying of code from student to student or from the Internet is a serious infraction; it will result in automatic awarding of zero marks to all students involved, and is viewed by the UCL administration as cheating under the regulations concerning Examination Irregularities (normally resulting in exclusion from all further examinations at UCL).
+Copying of code from student to student or from the Internet is a serious infraction; it typically results in the awarding of zero marks to all students involved, and is viewed by the UCL administration as cheating under the regulations concerning plagiarism.
+Penalties imposed can extend all the way to exclusion from all further examinations at UCL.
 The course staff use extremely accurate plagiarism detection software to compare code submitted by all students (as well as code found on the Internet) and identify instances of copying of code; this software sees through attempted obfuscations such as renaming of variables and reformatting, and compares the actual parse trees of the code.
 Rest assured that it is far more work to modify someone else's code to evade the plagiarism detector than to write code for the assignment yourself!